OUR TEAM

 • Bachelor’s degree in business, marketing, accounting, business management, adult education, early childhood education or related field.

-• Three (3) years of business or non-profit experience
+• Three (3) years of child care, business, or non-profit experience

 • Demonstrated experience incorporating diversity, equity, and inclusion practices into teaching and coaching methods